Stuycs-K/final-project-dan-alice-konopka-eva/WORKLOG.md

 ### 6/2/24

 At home: FIXED lagginess, fruit slices jumping around, and issues with fruits spawning in different places by changing the way the physics is calculated.
 Also, fixed a bug in the watermelon class where it doesn't use the right inherited method for certain physics.
-Also made gameplay faster and smoother
+Also made gameplay faster and smoother and changed splatter colors

 ## GROUP MEMBER 2 - Eva